 This goes along with sweatshop labor and countries that don’t pay fair wages to their workers.
 In America, we at least have a minimum wage, and since the pandemic, jobs that are usually paid less are starting to increase.
 Shopping for American-made goods gives you better peace of mind when it comes to honest pay for an honest day’s work.

 A lot of foreign manufacturers pay their workers much lower wages.
 That’s why some big companies continue to move jobs overseas.
 The workers in these predicaments have to work much harder, work longer hours, and oftentimes in unsafe conditions just to make ends meet.

 22. Not Supporting Unfriendly Countries

-We as proud, red-blooded Americans don’t want to support countries that threaten or are threatened by our freedoms and way of life.
+We, as proud, red-blooded Americans, don’t want to support countries that threaten or are threatened by our freedoms and way of life.
 When you buy products from countries that are unfriendly to the USA, you inadvertently support them.
-Purchasing products from unfriendly countries adds money to their income, their regime and can add money and supplies to their armies.
+Purchasing products from unfriendly countries adds money to their income, and their regime and can add money and supplies to their armies.

 23. Faster Delivery Times

 Buying from American companies cuts that time down dramatically.
-Depending on what you purchase, where it’s located, and inventory in stock, you could get your products in a few days.
-They don’t have to deal with customs, the overcrowded ports, and all that.
-They make the product, send it out via a shipping company, and you don’t have to wait months to get your order.
+Depending on what you purchase, where it’s located, and the inventory in stock, you could get your products in a few days.
+They don’t have to deal with customs, overcrowded ports, and all that.
+They make the product and send it out via a shipping company, and you don’t have to wait months to get your order.